ankit-javeri/Statistical-Machine-Translation/README.md

 Final semester project - **Translation of text from French to English**

-This project was done as part of Final Semester Project course in group of 3 members.

 # Description

 - **Objective:** Language translation from French to English which would ease in sharing of knowledge from diverse subjects.